-Advocacy group Canadians for Justice and Peace in the Middle East (CJPME) urged people to ask rapper Missy Elliott to cancel her upcoming concert in Israel via a form on the CJPME website Wednesday.
+Advocacy group Canadians for Justice and Peace in the Middle East (CJPME) urged rapper Missy Elliott to cancel her upcoming concert in Israel, and posted a petition by which users could send a letter to Missy Elliott on the CJPME website Wednesday.

 "Santana, Elvis Costello, The Pixies and other prominent performers have